UK Post Study Work Visa (Graduate Route): Complete Guide for International Students 2026

 Degree levels

-• Bachelor’s degree: Eligible for 2 years of stay (see upcoming changes below).
+• Bachelor's degree: Eligible for 2 years of stay (reducing to 18 months from January 2027).

-• Master’s degree: Eligible for 2 years of stay (see upcoming changes below).
+• Master's degree: Eligible for 2 years of stay (reducing to 18 months from January 2027).

-• PhD/Doctoral degree: Eligible for 3 years of stay.
+• PhD/Doctoral degree: Eligible for 3 years of stay (reducing to 2 years from January 2027).

 Visa status